-Please click on this link for a baby massage that you can do at home:
+For a baby massage that you can do at home, tap here:

 For more information of about the osteopath, hours, fees and directions please see the home page.